Transport in Maharashtra: Railways

-The Mumbai and Pune Suburban Railways carry about 6.4 million passengers daily.
+The Mumbai and Pune Suburban Railways carry about 8.0 million passengers daily.
 Maharashtra also has metro and monorail networks.
 Metro systems are operational in Mumbai, Nagpur, Navi Mumbai, and Pune.
-The Greater Nashik Metro, being built by Maharashtra Metro Rail Corporation Limited, is planned to connect the city with suburban areas such as Nashik Road, Nashik Airport and Sinnar.
+The Greater Nashik Metro, being built by Maharashtra Metro Rail Corporation Limited (Maha Metro), is planned to connect the city with suburban areas such as Nashik Road, Nashik Airport and Sinnar.
 A monorail system is operational in Mumbai.
 Mumbai had tram service until 1964, when it was replaced by expanded bus service.

 A rail tunnel under the sea is planned.
 It will link the UAE with the western coast of India.
 The tunnel will be supported by pontoons and will be nearly 2000 kilometres in length.